kshutkin/package-build/create-pkgbld/README.md

 resources are displayed as conflicts and require interactive approval or `--accept-conflicts`.

-See the [PKG BLD Plugin API](https://github.com/kshutkin/package-build/blob/main/pkgbld/README.md#plugin-api) for build plugin authoring, [EXTENSIONS.md](./EXTENSIONS.md) for optional project setup behavior, and [DESIGN.md](./DESIGN.md) for package-management semantics.
+See the [PKG BLD plugin interface](https://github.com/kshutkin/package-build/blob/main/pkgbld/README.md#build-plugin-interface) for build plugin authoring, [EXTENSIONS.md](./EXTENSIONS.md) for optional project setup behavior, and [DESIGN.md](./DESIGN.md) for package-management semantics.